 My Google search also revealed that many blogs / articles try to link “weather” and “personality”.
 When reading those articles you notice that they confuse the words “mood” and “personality”.
 Mood is a temporary state of mind while personality is a rather permanent state of mind.
 Changing weather causes changing moods but not changing personalities.
 Latter idea would be absurd.

 The day’s weather can make one person cheery while causing another to feel grumpy.
 Now research suggests we are hard-wired in how we respond to weather.
 Scientists have identified 4 personality types based on how weather affects a person’s frame of mind.
 This study, which ran in the northern, temperate climate of western Europe, looked at 3 measures of daily weather: percentage of sunshine, average temperature, and hours of precipitation (eg, rain).
 These were matched with 3 indicators of mood: happiness, anxiety and anger.
-The mood data came from a large, ongoing project in the Netherlands titled Research on Adolescent Development and Relationships (RADAR). (source)
+The mood data came from a large, ongoing project in the Netherlands titled Research on Adolescent Development and Relationships or RADAR. (source)

 The scientists characterised 4 groups of people which they labelled Summer Lovers, Summer Haters, Rain Haters and Unaffected.
 Then the data revealed something even more compelling.
 Mothers tend to have the same weather reactions as their sons and daughters.
 In other words, weather personality types appear to run in families.
 Whether this is due to genetics, or just a parent’s attitudes rubbing off onto their children, or vice versa, the study couldn’t say.
 Nevertheless, this finding bolsters the theory that for many people weather and mood are strongly linked. (source)